 Requirements: If you’d like to allow payments in your forms, you’ll need a Pro license or higher to access the Stripe or PayPal addons.

-To begin, you’ll need to create a new form or edit an existing form.
-For this example, we’ll create a new form using the Donation Form template.
-However, you can start with any form you’d like.
+For this example, we’ll create a new form using our Donation Form template.
+However, you can follow the steps below using any form you’d like.

 For our example, we’ll be using the Multiple Items field.
-To add the field to the form, click on Multiple Items, or drag it to your form.
+To add a field to your form, click on it or drag and drop it into the preview area.

 You can also add or remove options by clicking on the plus (+) and minus (–) buttons respectively.

-To make sure that users don’t miss this field when submitting the form, set the Choose a Donation Amount field as Required.
+To make sure that users don’t miss this field when submitting the form, toggle on the Required option.

-In some cases, users might want to donate an amount that’s not on the list of amounts provided in the form.
+In some cases, users might want to donate an amount that’s not listed in your form.

-To allow donors to donate other amounts, you’ll need to add an additional item to the Choose a Donation Amount field.
-In our example, we’ll name this new item as Other.
+To allow donors to give other amounts, you’ll need to add an additional item to the Multiple Items or Dropdown Items field.
+In our example, we’ll name this new item Other.

-Next, we’ll need to display a field to enter the donation amount when the Other option is selected.
+Next, you’ll need to display a field where users can enter their donation amount when the Other option is selected.

-Next, we want to make sure that the Specify Donation Amount field is shown only to the users who clicked the Other option in the Donation Amount field.
+Next, you’ll need to make sure that this field is shown only to the users who click the Other option in the Donation Amount field.

-To do this, you’ll need to select Enable conditional logic option under the Conditionals column.
-Next, configure the conditional logic to Show this field if Choose a Donation Amount is Other.
+Next, configure the conditional logic rule to Show this field if Choose Donation Amount is Other.

-Once you’ve finishing configuring the form, click on Save to keep the changes.
+Once you’ve finished configuring your form, click on Save to keep your changes.

 That’s it!
-You can now create a donation form with multiple amounts for users to choose from.
+You now know how to create a donation form with multiple amounts for users to choose from.

 Next, do you want to prevent users from submitting a form with $0.00 in user-defined payment fields?
 If so, be sure to check out our tutorial on how to require a payment total here.